drhsqlite/fossil-mirror/www/chat.md

 ## Usage

-For users with appropriate permissions simply browse to the [/chat](/help?cmd=/chat) to start up a chat session.
+For users with appropriate permissions, simply browse to the [/chat](/help?cmd=/chat) to start up a chat session.
 The default skin includes a "Chat" entry on the menu bar on wide screens for people with chat privilege.
-There is also a "Chat" option on the [Sitemap page](/sitemap), which means that chat will appears as an option under the hamburger menu for many [skins](./customskin.md).
+There is also a "Chat" option on the [Sitemap page](/sitemap), which means that chat will appear as an option under the hamburger menu for many [skins](./customskin.md).

 Message text is delivered verbatim.
 There is no markup.
 However,